-The history of Far Horizons dates back to 1937 or 1938 when Mr. Gladden V. Hull (G.V.) met Captain Martin Burckes who helped G.V. and his wife, Mary, in their study of Theosophy.
-G.V. and Mary Hull subsequently moved to California in 1947, settling in Reedly, a small town located in the foothills of the Sierra Nevada mountains not far from the Kings Canyon National Park and Sequoia National Forest.
+The history of Far Horizons dates back to 1937 or 1938 when Mr. Gladden V. Hull (G.V.) met Captain Martin Burckes who helped G.V. and his wife, Mary.
+They subsequently moved to California in 1946, settling in Reedley, a small town located near the foothills of the Sierra Nevada mountains not far from the Kings Canyon National Park and Sequoia National Forest.
 As a teacher, G.V. had the summers free and helped in the repair and building of cabins that had been damaged by snow.
-He started doing repair word in 1947; first with the cabins at Huntington Lake, later at Hume Lake.
+He started doing repair work in 1947; first with the cabins at Huntington Lake, later at Hume Lake.

 Ranger Spivey asked where they wanted the acreage, in the meadow or higher ground.
 The higher ground was selected.
-At first, they were only going to take on hill; but added the second hill for expansion.
+At first, they were only going to take one hill; but added the second hill for expansion.
 The Forestry Service then surveyed the property, with some ten acres under lease.

 Several names were submitted for incorporation purposes by Dolly Lee Butler, an attorney and one of the camp founders, and the Camp’s non-profit status was granted October 21, 1954 (see footnote below).
-The name the Sate ultimately selected was “Far Horizons”.
+The name the State ultimately selected was “Far Horizons”.